U.S. Agent: Heroes Return

-U.S. Agent was briefly referred to as the Liegeman as it was the codename for him in the Morgan le Fay verse.
+U.S. Agent was briefly referred to as the Liegeman, as it was the codename for him in the Morgan le Fay verse.

 U.S. Agent briefly appears in Captain America vol. 3 during the 'American Nightmare' story arc attempting to steal an experimental jet plane.
 Captain America stops him, and U.S. Agent is later seen in stasis along with others affected by the villain Nightmare.

 He eventually became the field leader of the Jury, a group of armored corporate vigilantes, owned by Edwin Cord, owner of Cordco.
-U.S. Agent again wearing his original U.S. Agent uniform and now using an eagle-shaped shield that could be directed in mid-air via remote control.
+U.S. Agent, again wearing his original U.S. Agent uniform and now using an eagle-shaped shield that could be directed in mid-air via remote control.
 The Jury's job was to take down the Thunderbolts, but they were defeated by the Thunderbolts and their new leader Hawkeye, a former Avenger teammate of Walker's.
 The Jury attempted to apprehend the Thunderbolts a second time, but instead the two groups joined forces together against Brute Force and the Secret Empire's soldiers.

-U.S. Agent was severely beaten to near death by Protocide.
+U.S. Agent was severely beaten to near-death by Protocide.
 Due to emergency medical procedures performed on him, he was outfitted, by S.H.I.E.L.D., with an enhancing exo-skeleton.

-S.T.A.R.S
+S.T.A.R.S.

 Following his recovery, he soon adopted a new costume and rejoined the Commission on Superhuman Activities, with the position at the head of the federal government's U.S. Marshal division, called S.T.A.R.S., the Superhuman Tactical Activities Response Squad.
 The group battled alien invaders and superhuman threats and was responsible for their imprisonment.
 In this role, he was placed in charge of coordinating Earth's heroes during the 'Maximum Security' crisis when Earth became a prison planet, claiming that he was needed to prevent the other heroes getting 'sidetracked' by their concern for the prisoners to ensure that their focus remained on what was best for Earth.

-U.S. Agent continued to work for S.T.A.R.S as America's super human 'top cop' under the observation of Valerie Cooper.
-In this role his former love, and current agent of S.H.I.E.L.D, Kali Vries—who he had endured Army boot-camp with many years previously, and who had bested him in almost all physical tests—was thrust upon him as second in command.
+U.S. Agent continued to work for S.T.A.R.S. as America's super human 'top cop' under the observation of Valerie Cooper.
+In this role, his former love and current agent of S.H.I.E.L.D, Kali Vries — with whom he had endured Army boot camp many years previously, and who had bested him in almost all physical tests — was thrust upon him as second-in-command.
 U.S. Agent was uncomfortable with Vries' appointment as she had previously jilted him, although she was still affectionate towards him.
-Other S.T.A.R.S agents warned Agent that Vries was playing him.
-Vries is later revealed to be in the employ of ambitious Senator Warkovsky and on his order places a parasite capable of allowing mind control on U.S. Agent's neck.
+Other S.T.A.R.S. agents warned Agent that Vries was playing him.
+Vries is later revealed to be in the employ of ambitious Senator Warkovsky and, on his order, places a parasite capable of allowing mind control on U.S. Agent's neck.